soapbox-pub/rebased/docs/configuration/search.md

 To see the available configuration options, check out the QdrantSearch section in `config/config.exs`.

 The default indexing option work for the default model (`snowflake-arctic-embed-xs`).
 To optimize for a low memory footprint, adjust the index configuration as described in the [Qdrant docs](https://qdrant.tech/documentation/guides/optimize/).
+See also [this blog post](https://qdrant.tech/articles/memory-consumption/) that goes into detail.

 Different embedding models will need different vector size settings.
 You can see a list of the models supported by the fastembed server [here](https://qdrant.github.io/fastembed/examples/Supported_Models), including their vector dimensions.
 These vector dimensions need to be set in the `qdrant_index_configuration`.